 ASC 740 requires that the tax benefit of net operating losses, temporary differences and credit carryforwards be recorded as an asset to the extent that the Company assesses that realization is "more likely than not".
 Realization of the future tax benefits is dependent on the Company's ability to generate sufficient taxable income within the carryforward period.
-Because of the Company's recent history of operating losses, management believes that recognition of the deferred tax assets arising from the above-mentioned future tax benefits is currently not likely to be realized and, accordingly, has provided a full valuation allowance as of December 31, 2022 and 2021.
-The Company's valuation allowance balance increased by \$17.3 million and \$8.1 million for the years ended December 31, 2022 and 2021, respectively.
+Because of the Company's recent history of operating losses, management believes that recognition of the deferred tax assets arising from the above-mentioned future tax benefits is currently not likely to be realized and, accordingly, has provided a full valuation allowance as of December 31, 2023 and 2022.
+The Company's valuation allowance balance increased by \$10.2 million and \$17.3 million for the years ended December 31, 2023 and 2022, respectively.

-As of December 31, 2022 and 2021, the Company had total net operating loss carryforwards for federal income tax purposes of approximately \$119.8 million and \$83.4 million, respectively, out of which \$2.4 million and \$2.1 million net federal operating loss carryforwards will begin to expire in 2037 if not utilized.
+As of December 31, 2023 and 2022, the Company had total net operating loss carryforwards for federal income tax purposes of approximately \$144.9 million and \$119.8 million, respectively, out of which \$7.6 million net federal operating loss carryforwards will begin to expire in 2037 if not utilized.
 For tax years beginning January 1, 2018 onward, any federal net operating losses generated can be carried forward indefinitely, as opposed to the original expiration of 20 years.
-As of December 31, 2022 and 2021, the Company had \$117.4 million and \$81.3 million of federal net operating losses, respectively, that can be carried forward indefinitely.
-The Company also had a state net operating loss carryforward of approximately \$46.4 million and \$33.3 million as of December 31, 2022 and 2021, respectively, which will expire beginning in the year 2037.
+The Company also had a state net operating loss carryforward of approximately \$44.7 million and \$46.4 million as of December 31, 2023 and 2022, respectively, which will expire beginning in the year 2037.

-As of December 31, 2022 and 2021, the Company had federal research and development credit carryforwards of approximately \$4.3 million and \$2.2 million, respectively, which begin to expire in 2038, and California research and development credit carryforward of approximately \$5.8 million and \$4.2 million, respectively, which do not expire.
+As of December 31, 2023 and 2022, the Company had federal research and development credit carryforwards of approximately \$5.8 million and \$4.3 million, respectively, which begin to expire in 2038, and California research and development credit carryforward of approximately \$6.9 million and \$5.8 million, respectively, which do not expire.

-Utilization of the research and development credit carryforward may be subject to an annual limitation due to the ownership percentage change limitations provided by the Internal Revenue Code of 1986 and similar state provisions.
-The annual limitation may result in the expiration of the research and development credits before utilization.
+Utilization of the net operating loss carryforwards and the research and development credit carryforwards may be subject to an annual limitation due to the ownership percentage change limitations provided by the Internal Revenue Code of 1986 and similar state provisions.
+The annual limitation may result in the expiration of the net operating loss carryforwards and the research and development credits before utilization.
 The amount of such elimination, if any, has not been determined.

-As of December 31, 2022 and 2021, the total amount of unrecognized tax benefits was \$4.0 million and \$2.6 million, respectively, none of which would affect income tax expense, if recognized, after consideration of any valuation allowance.
+As of December 31, 2023 and 2022, the total amount of unrecognized tax benefits was \$5.1 million and \$4.0 million, respectively, none of which would affect income tax expense, if recognized, after consideration of any valuation allowance.
 The Company does not expect the unrecognized tax benefits to change significantly over the next 12 months.
 The following table summarizes the aggregate changes in the total gross amount of unrecognized tax benefits (in thousands):